tphoney/best_practice/README.md

 A plugin/cli tool/container/library for automating best practice in a code repository.
 For example:

-- Build a drone yaml file based on the technologies in the repo
+- Build a drone yaml file based on the programming language technologies in the repository
-- Give general programming language specific recommendations
+- Analyse your drone build file and give recommendations based on languages used in the repository
-- Recommend other Harness products based on your project
+- Recommend other Harness products based on your repository

-It has the following scanners:
+A scanner will check a language for build, lint, testing capabilities and language specific features.
+EG Android builds in Java.
+We have the following language specific scanners:

-- Docker scanner, for best practice
+- Docker scanner
-- Drone scanner, analyses your build file to give you recommendations
+- Drone scanner
-- Golang scanner, for best practice
+- Golang scanner
-- Java scanner, for best practice
+- Java scanner
-- Javascript scanner, for best practice
+- Javascript scanner
-- Ruby scanner, for best practice
+- Ruby scanner

 And the following output formats: